aws-samples/aws-secure-environment-accelerator/README.md

 This summarizes the installation process, the full installation document can be found in the documentation section below.

 - Create a config.json (or config.yaml) file to represent your organizations requirements (PBMM sample provided)
-- Create a Secrets Manager Secret which contains a GitHub token with access to the Accelerator code repo
+- Create a Secrets Manager Secret which contains a GitHub token that provides access to the Accelerator code repo
 - Create a unique S3 input bucket and place your config.json and any additional custom config files in the bucket
 - Download and execute the latest installer CloudFormation template in your root accounts preferred 'primary' region
 - Wait for: